Myers hits slam, Tatis leads the way, Padres top Rangers 6-4

 Tatis singled and scored on Myers’ slam.
 Profar homered in the fourth to make it 6-0.

 Tatis singled with two outs in the fourth and Machado walked, finishing starter Mike Minor.
-Gibaut relieved and Tatis promptly took off, trying to steal third baae.
+Gibaut relieved and Tatis promptly took off, trying to steal third base.

 Texas third baseman Todd Frazier, playing well off the bag in a shift against lefty-swinging Eric Hosmer, thought he’d made the tag on Tatis’ lower right leg and trotted to the dugout while umpire Nestor Ceja signaled safe.
 The Rangers challenged, but the call stood.